eksoward/portfolio/README.md

 ## What are my strengths?

-- Finding problems in code
+- Finding problems AND problem sources in code
 - Speaking to non-technical audiences
 - Collaborations
 - Asking the right questions